0x653o/bandit_easy_connect/README.md

 >Note: The password is passed as a command-line argument and may be stored in shell history.

-and it will make an file of passwd
+and it will make an file of passwd if you typed worng passwd?

+it will update your passwd after you connected sucsessfully